ghl3/Jest/doc/intro.md

     }

 Note, of course, that any side effects executed in a lazy for loop (such as printing) won't happen until the lazy sequence is realized (which may never happen).

+## Type Checking (Experimental!)

+Jest currently supports an experimental and optional type-checking system.
+To run a Jest script with type checking, just add the "-t" flag:

+    >jest myProgram.jst -t

+Jest type checking leverages Typed Clojure (core.typed) to validate type annotations.
+In order to take advantage of this, one can optionally annotate their variables and functions:

+    val x: Integer = 5;
+    val y: Integer = 10;

+    val myList: Vec[Integer] = [1, 2, 3, 4];

+    defn func(a, b): Integer Integer -> #AnyInteger {
+        a + b;
+    };

+    println(func(x, y));

+The above function is correctly typed, as we are passing two integers into a function that expects integers, and our list of integers indeed consists of integers.
+(Note that we put a hash '#' in front of AnyInteger to denote generic types).

+If we had instead written:

+    val x: Double = 5.0;
+    val y: Integer = 10;

+    defn func(a, b): Integer Integer -> #AnyInteger {
+        a + b;
+    };

+    println(func(x, y));

+Our type checking would have failed, as we're passing a double ('x') into a function that expects only integers.